learn-co-students/ruby-project-guidelines-seattle-web-030920/README.md

 5.
 If you want to exit the program, type "100" in the console to exit or log out your account.

+Fun detail:
+if you don't have enough money to buy the amount of stocks you want to buy.
+It will promote the amount you can buy, or promote you to deposit more money.